YingHongTham/wormwiring/README.md

 and this seems to freeze everything, (importerApp.viewer.controls.target becomes NaN and camera.position too)

-TODO volume viewer better feedback on volume availability (perhaps show on the cell selector dialog which volumes are available)
-TODO related: switch cell selector dialog to be like in listViewerAlt, better because Series Selector is awkwardly placed in left menu

 TODO scaling changed, but maybe need a bit of translation, try to make the aggregate volumes line up between N2U and JSH;